happy77005/file_transfer_app/README.md

 ## Features

-1. **Metadata-driven organization**: Automatically sort media into folders by date, location, or device.
+1. **Metadata-driven organization**: Automatically sort media into folders by date.
 2. **Date-range filtering & session tracking**: Transfer files selectively and keep track of each session.
 3. **Audit & logging**: Maintain structured JSON logs and log files for full traceability.
 4. **User-friendly GUI**: Tkinter interface for transferring, deleting, and viewing logs.